 Overall responsibility for general oversight of the Fund rests with the Board.
 The Board has appointed Mr. Enright as the Lead Independent Trustee.
-The Lead Independent Trustee presides over executive sessions of the Trustees and also serves between meetings of the Board as a liaison with service providers, officers, counsel and other Trustees on a wide variety of matters including scheduling agenda items for Board meetings.
+The Lead Independent Trustee presides over executive sessions of the Trustees and also serves between meetings of the Board as a liaison with service providers, officers, counsel, and other Trustees on a wide variety of matters including scheduling agenda items for Board meetings.
 Designation as such does not impose on the Lead Independent Trustee any obligations or standards greater than or different from other Trustees.
 The Board has established a Nominating Committee and an Audit Committee to assist the Board in the oversight of the management and affairs of the Fund.
 The Board also has an ad hoc Proxy Voting Committee.
-Each of the Nominating, Audit, and ad hoc Proxy Voting Committees are entirely comprised of Independent Trustees.
-From time to time the Board establishes additional committees or informal working groups to deal with specific matters or assigns one of its members to work with trustees or directors of other funds in the Fund Complex on special committees or working groups that deal with complex- wide matters, such as the multi-fund ad hoc Compensation Committee relating to the Compliance Officer for all the funds in the Fund Complex.
-The Fund Complex also has a separate multi-fund Compensation of the Chief Compliance officers of the closed-end funds in the Fund Complex, and some of the Fund's Trustees may from time to time also serve on this separate committee.
+Each of the Nominating, Audit, and ad hoc Proxy Voting Committees is entirely comprised of Independent Trustees.
+From time to time, the Board establishes additional committees or informal working groups to deal with specific matters or assigns one of its members to work with trustees or directors of other funds in the Fund Complex on special committees or working groups that deal with complex- wide matters, such as the multi-fund ad hoc Compensation Committee relating to the compensation of certain officers of the funds in the Fund Complex, and some of the Fund's Trustees may from time to time also serve on this separate committee.)